MediaArea/MediaConch/GlobalArchitecture.md

 # Global Architecture

-MediaArea's Conch strives to offer access and ease to users with a structure that operates similarly and efficiently cross-platform and functions in both an online and offline capacity within different interfaces.
+MediaArea's MediaConch strives to offer access and ease to users with a structure that operates similarly and efficiently cross-platform and functions in both an online and offline capacity within different interfaces.

 ## Architecture schema